Anaconda Project#

 Check out the Getting started guide

-• Project facilitates collaboration by ensuring that all users working on a project have the same dependencies in their Conda environments.
-Project automates environment creation and verifies that environments have the right versions of packages.
+• anaconda-project facilitates collaboration by ensuring that all users working on a project have the same dependencies in their Conda environments. anaconda-project automates environment creation and verifies that environments have the right versions of packages.

-• You can run os.getenv("DB_PASSWORD") and configure Project to prompt the user for any missing credentials.
+• You can run os.getenv("DB_PASSWORD") and configure anaconda-project to prompt the user for any missing credentials.
 This allows you to avoid including your personal passwords or secret keys in your code.

-• Project improves reproducibility.
+• anaconda-project improves reproducibility.
 Someone who wants to reproduce your analysis can ensure that they have the same setup that you have on your machine.

 By adding an anaconda-project.yml configuration file to your project directory, a single anaconda-project run command can set up all dependencies and then launch the project.
 Running an Anaconda project executes a command specified in the anaconda-project.yml file, where you can also configure any arbitrary commands.